Create a New Single User Image

 As always, create a feature branch for your changes, and submit a PR when done.

+Use an existing image as a template.
 Browse through our image repos to find a hub that is similar to the one you are trying to create.
 This will give you a good starting point.

-Be sure to follow convention and name the repo <hubname>-user-image
+Fork hub-user-image-template.
+Click “Use this template” > “Create a new repository”.
+Be sure to follow convention and name the repo

-, and the owner needs to be berkeley-dsep-infra
+, and the owner needs to beberkeley-dsep-infra

 .
 When that is done, create your own fork of the new repo.